Private market assets: Private Market Assets Matrix (PMAM)

 The Private Market Assets Matrix (PMAM), also called Infrastructure and Private Markets Investment Matrix, is an original strategic assessment tool developed by M. Nicolas Firzli, World Pensions Council and Joshua Franzel, MissionSquare Research Institute, International City/County Management Association.
-The matrix maps out the evolution of "institutional investment by visualizing dynamically the proportion of assets allocated to infrastructure (Y axis) and private-market assets overall (X axis) for a cross-section of pension funds perceived as highly representative” [of future trends].
+The matrix maps out the evolution of "institutional investment by visualizing dynamically the proportion of assets allocated to infrastructure (Y axis) and private-market assets overall (X axis) for a cross-section of pension funds perceived as highly representative" [of future trends].
+Pension fund infrastructure allocations grew from an average of 2.4 percent of assets in 2007 to 4.1 percent in 2018, a trend broadly consistent with the shift the PMAM was designed to visualize.
+Insurer Aviva said in 2025 it was doubling private markets exposure in its default pension portfolios, to 20–25 percent of holdings.